 Rabbis interpreted the tragedy as God’s way of admonishing us Jews for our serious lack of respects for one another.
 According to the sages, the miracle that occurred on Lag B’Omer was God’s reminder that genuine respect and appreciation for the differences among us can change the course of history.

-But even if nuptials are not on your calendar for May 3, a variety of activities can mark the special significance Lag B’Omer has for inter- denominational or interfaith families.
+But even if nuptials are not on your for this year, a variety of activities can mark the special significance Lag B’Omer has for inter- denominational or interfaith families.

 In Israel, Lag B’Omer is a day for picnics and bonfires.
 In fact, some of these fires are so huge that they can be seen by the satellite cameras thousands of miles up in space.
 Throughout the world, interfaith and inter- denominational families can light their own fires – literally, with the bonding of a camping experience or figuratively by lighting the fire of acceptance and appreciation e among Jews of different backgrounds.